wp-plugins/football-pool/readme.txt

 == Changelog ==

 = 2.3.0 =
-* Updated score calculation: better support for a large user base and moved the calculation to a modal pop-up with AJAX handling.
+* Updated score calculation: better support for a large user base and moved the calculation to a modal pop-up with AJAX handling (with fallback to 'normal' calculation).
 * Added pagination to the user admin page (default is 20 per page; because of a bug in WP 3.6 and below it is not possible to change it in the screen options tab, so change it in the define.php file).
 * Added pagination to the matches admin page (default is 50 per page; because of a bug in WP 3.6 and below it is not possible to change it in the screen options tab, so change it in the define.php file).
 * New feature: link a question to a match.
 Linked questions are displayed beneath the match on the prediction form.